 Dr. Danielle Brandman is a liver specialist, or hepatologist, who has expertise in treating patients with nonalcoholic fatty liver disease and patients needing liver transplants.
 She also treats conditions such as cirrhosis, primary biliary cirrhosis, liver cancer, autoimmune hepatitis, hepatitis B and primary sclerosing cholangitis.
 In her research, she studies nonalcoholic fatty liver disease and post-transplant metabolic syndrome.

-Brandman earned a medical degree at the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey in Stratford, and completed an internal medicine internship and residency at UCSF.
+Brandman earned a medical degree at the New Jersey Medical School of the University of Medicine and Dentistry of New Jersey in Newark, and completed an internal medicine internship and residency at UCSF.
 She also completed fellowships in gastroenterology and transplant hepatology and earned a master's of advanced studies in clinical research at UCSF.
-Brandman is certified by the American Board of Internal Medicine in internal medicine and gastroenterology and is a member of the American Association for the Study of Liver Disease (AASLD).
+Brandman is certified by the American Board of Internal Medicine in internal medicine, gastroenterology and transplant hepatology, and is a member of the American Association for the Study of Liver Disease (AASLD).
 She is an assistant professor of medicine at UCSF.

 Liver Disease and Liver Transplant

 San Francisco, CA 94143

 Phone: (415) 353-2318

 Fax: (415) 353-2407

 University of Medicine and Dentistry of New Jersey, New Jersey Medical School 2005

 Publications are derived from MEDLINE/PubMed and provided by UCSF Profiles, a service of the Clinical & Translational Science Institute (CTSI) at UCSF.
 Researchers can make corrections and additions to their publications by logging on to UCSF Profiles.